longxianlei/UtilsTools/README.md

 # UtilsTools

-### The often used basic function for CNNs and other modules.
+### The often used basic functions for CNNs and other modules.

 1. #### This is the comparison of the listed 5 activation functions.